munjeongho/munjeongho/README.md

 ### JeongHo Mun

 👋 Hi!
-Thank you for visiting my GitHub profile. &nbsp I'm a developer working for a Solution company.  &nbsp Here you can find repositories that I'm personally interested in projects. &nbsp If you have any skills or projects that interest me, feel free to contact me! &nbsp Thank you! 😊
+Thank you for visiting my GitHub profile.

+I'm a developer working for a Solution company.

+Here you can find repositories that I'm personally interested in projects.

+If you have any skills or projects that interest me, feel free to contact me!

+Thank you! 😊

 ```kotlin